+1

 Total number of interviews conducted 41

 Pilot interviews 5

 Interviews that were dropped from the sample because the respondents failed to provide an acceptable quality of responses.
 2

 Interviews in the final sample 34

 In person interviews (phone interviews) 24 (10)

 Average interview time 70 minutes

 Female (male) 14 (20)

 Respondent over 30 years old (under) 32 (2)

-With current organization more than 5 years (less than 5 years) 19 (15)
+With current organization more than 5 years (less than 5 19 (15)

 Holds some procurement certification (does not hold any procurement certification) 19(15)

 Position: director/manager/non-manager 16/8/10

 Procurement was undertaken: centralized/decentralized/hybrid 25/5/4

 Procurement department independent (within other department such as finance) 18(16)

 Average years of experience in public procurement 20

 Maximum years of experience in public procurement in the sample (minimum) 43 (1)

 Employed by

 Village or town 3

 County 4

 State or regional governmental agency 9

 City 18

 Procurement Spend by Agency

-Approximate mean procurement spend L,000,000
+Approximate mean procurement spend 1,000,000

-Approximate median procurement spend 3,000,000)
+Approximate median procurement spend 3,000,000

 Approximate maximum procurement spend ,000,000.00

 Approximate minimum procurement spend 00,000.00

-interview sessions.
+In six cases when the specialists were available and it was deemed necessary, respondents were approached for additional interview sessions.
 Such sessions are usually suggested for member checking and validation purposes (Rubin & Babbie, 2011; Schwartz-Shea, 2006).
 The data collection was carried out within a reflexive approach which emphasized the right of the others to speak (see Cunliffe, 2002) and allowed the respondents to become participants in knowledge creation (see Babbie, 2010; Denzin & Lincoln, 2005; Hardy & Williams, 2011; Smith, 2002; Yin, 2003).